 Qantas, Zeitz, Roteiros, Bhutan Among Those Named at Lucerne Forum

-The third biennial World Tourism Forum in Lucerne, Switzerland, has now provided a direct link to the 2013 illustrated showcase of best practices.
-The 20-minute sustainability-themed showcase of best practices selected from various realms of tourism.
-The Forum featured the 20-minute showcase in its main plenary session April 18 before a 400-strong international audience of travel CEOs, government tourism officials, heads of civic organizations, and —unique to this forum—rising young talent.
+The World Tourism Forum in Lucerne, Switzerland, has now provided a direct link to the 2013 illustrated showcase of best practices.
+The 20-minute sustainability-themed showcase “Green—And Beyond” ranges through various realms of tourism.
+Your portal editor was privileged to present it at the main plenary session April 18 before a 400-strong international audience of travel CEOs, government tourism officials, heads of civic organizations, and—unique to this forum—rising young talent.
 You can also download the slides as a PDF.

 Entlebuch UNESCO Biosphere Reserve, near Lucerne, recognized for holistic practices.
 Photo: Jonathan Tourtellot

-Cosponsored by National Geographic Traveler, the showcase “Green—And Beyond” sought to demonstrate how the sustainability movement in travel and tourism is evolving from such basics as recycling and low-energy light bulbs into a more holistic approach that encompasses cultural and natural heritage, aesthetics, endemic arts and artisanry, and destinations as a whole.
-Your portal editor prepared the showcase, making selections based on the suggestions and support of colleagues and affiliates of the Destination Stewardship Center.
-Continue reading
+Cosponsored by National Geographic Traveler, the showcase sought to demonstrate how the sustainability movement in travel and tourism is evolving from such basics as recycling and low-energy light bulbs into a more holistic approach that encompasses cultural and natural heritage, aesthetics, endemic arts and artisanry, and destinations as a whole.
+Selections drew from the suggestions and support of colleagues and affiliates of the Destination Stewardship Center.

 Eastern Newfoundland Geotourism MapGuide Rolls Out

 The latest National Geographic Geotourism MapGuide project rolled out for eastern Newfoundland last week, providing both a living website and a print map.
 As typical for these projects, a lot of Newfoundlanders helped.